 The tax burden on retirees depends on various factors such as their overall income, filing status, and specific deductions or credits they may qualify for.

 Another significant concern for retired individuals is the taxation of Social Security benefits.
 Many retirees rely on Social Security as a crucial part of their income in retirement.
 Not everyone pays taxes on their Social Security benefits, but some do.
-According to the Social Security Administration, about 40% of people must pay federal income taxes on their Social Security benefits.
-And those who do pay taxes on Social Security typically have additional, substantial income.
+According to the Social Security Administration, about half of all beneficiaries must pay federal income taxes on their Social Security benefits.
+Although the percentage will depend on their overall tax filing circumstances.
+Those who do pay taxes on Social Security typically have additional, substantial income.

 Social Security tax basics